 our ability to maintain contracts with physician medical directors, changing affiliation models for physicians, and the emergence of new models of care introduced by the government or private sector that may erode our patient base and reimbursement rates, such as accountable care organizations, independent practice associations and integrated delivery systems;

-the variability of our cash flows; the risk that we may not be able to generate sufficient cash in the future to service our indebtedness or to fund our other liquidity needs; and the risk that we may not be able to refinance our indebtedness as it becomes due, on terms favorable to us or at all;
+the variability of our cash flows; including without limitation any extended billing or collections cycles; the risk that we may not be able to generate or access sufficient cash in the future to service our indebtedness or to fund our other liquidity needs; and the risk that we may not be able to refinance our indebtedness as it becomes due, on terms favorable to us or at all;

-factors that may impact our ability to repurchase stock under our stock repurchase program (including the tender offer described above) and the timing of any such stock repurchases;
+factors that may impact our ability to repurchase stock under our stock repurchase program and the timing of any such stock repurchases;

 risks arising from the use of accounting estimates, judgments and interpretations in our financial statements;

-uncertainties associated with the other risk factors set forth in our most recent quarterly report on Form 10-Q, and the other risks and uncertainties discussed in any subsequent reports that we file or furnish to the SEC from time to time.
+uncertainties associated with the other risk factors set forth in Part I, Item 1A. of our Annual Report on Form 10-K for the year ended December 31, 2019, Part II, Item 1A. of our Quarterly Reports on Form 10-Q for the periods ended March 31, 2020 and June 30, 2020, and the other risks and uncertainties discussed in any subsequent reports that we file or furnish with the Securities and Exchange Commission from time to time.

 The forward-looking statements should be considered in light of these risks and uncertainties.
-All forward-looking statements in this release are based solely on information available to us on the date of this release.
-We undertake no obligation to publicly update or revise any of our estimated second quarter 2019 operating or financial results, our guidance, the assessment of the underlying assumptions or other forward-looking statements, whether as a result of changed circumstances, new information, future events or otherwise.
+All forward-looking statements in this release are based solely on information currently available to us on the date of this release.
+We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of changed circumstances, new information, future events or otherwise.